SCOTT SIMON, HOST:

 LIASSON: Thank you.

-SIMON: NPR's national political correspondent Mara Liasson.
-Transcript provided by NPR, Copyright National Public Radio.
+SIMON: NPR's national political correspondent, Mara Liasson.
+Transcript provided by NPR, Copyright NPR.